Before you make your big move – check out our ultimate area vetting guide

 N4!
 You’ve found the one!

 So, your head’s been turned by a right sort in Stroud Green – a long, tall, end-of-terrace stunner with high ceilings and private rooftop views to boot.
 You’re ready to make them an offer they can’t refuse, but have you met their noisy neighbours?
 Sure, you’ve seen them of a romantically-lit early evening viewing, but have you visited in the harsh light of day?
 And what about that commute?
 No one’s worth an 80 minute stress journey after a long day at the office my friend.
 Time for a deep and meaningful with your friends at Davies & Davies.
-Pull up a bean bag and let’s really talk about finding the one.
+Pull up a bean bag and let’s really talk about finding the one with our area vetting guide.

 Get to know: Arrange multiple viewings